-especially love Baby-sitters Club books, then we have a couple of cool new features on the STACKS.
-In honor of the newest Baby-sitters Club book, The Summer Before, we have a new BSC website and BSC Message Board.
+If you especially love Baby-sitters Club books, then we have a couple of cool new features on the STACKS.
+In honor of the newest Baby-sitters Club book, The Summer Before, we have a new BSC website.

-Sonja: There was a Message Board petition to convince you to write another Baby-sitters Club book.
-Why do you think The Baby-sitters Club is still so popular after all these years?
+Sonja: Why do you think The Baby-sitters Club is still so popular after all these years?

 Ann: I think the books resonate with kids because, although kids today are very different, I think what kids relate to is still the same.
 The Baby-sitters Club characters are very easy to identify with.
 The main thrust of the series is family, friendship, school. . . those things haven’t changed.
 They still affect most kids today.
 Kids today may have iPods, computers, and text messages, but the themes of the Baby-sitters Club books are timeless.

 Sonja: Why did you decide to revisit these characters in your new book?

 Ann: A lot of readers wrote to me and asked for a sequel to the series describing the girls when they were older.
 But I wanted to write a prequel because the slightly younger age group appeals to me.
 I wanted to delve more deeply and go back in time to think about what led the girls to come together and form the Baby-sitters Club.
 What was going on with their families?
 Where were they in their lives, and where were they literally because Stacey hadn’t moved to Stoneybrook yet.

 Sonja: Are the characters based on real people?
 Did any of things that happen to them in the books happen to you in real life?